Solving Common Business Problems

 Purpose and identity are crucial to your success, but don’t forget about making a plan.
 And don’t just make any plan – make a massive action plan (MAP).
 Making a MAP instead of a traditional plan allows you to stay agile in response to business challenges while always keeping your eye on the prize.

-One of those challenges is likely to be a recession, and most business owners aren’t prepared for one.
+One of the challenges faced by businesses is likely to be a recession, and most business owners aren’t prepared for one.
 Only 13.9% of business owners feel very prepared for a recession, despite the fact that the economy has spent over 60% of its time in a recession since 1879.
 It’s easy to feel confident during good times, but it’s the hardships that matter.
-Get prepared.
+Get prepared for a recession and other negative economic possibilities before they happen.

 5. You don’t have an exit strategy

-Forty-five percent of business owners spend over 40 hours a week in the office.
+Forty-five percent of business owners spend over 40 hours a week in the office and never find a way to extricate themselves so they can pursue other passions.
 Sound like you?
 It’s definitely time to start working on your exit strategy.

 6. You won’t ask for help

-We all have blind spots.
+We all have blind spots and one of the challenges faced by businesses is a leader’s inability to reach out to available resources.
 Being a great leader doesn’t mean that you have all the solutions – but it does mean that you use everything at your disposal to get the job done.
 One of the top traits of a leader is resourcefulness.
 The best leaders leverage what they do have in order to fill in the gaps – especially when it comes to their businesses.

 Ready to take your business to unreached levels?